morgan419119/morgan419119/README.md

 - 👋 Hi, I’m @morgan419119
 - 👀 I’m interested in ...All things Data
 - 🌱 I’m currently learning ...Applied Data Mining Analysis of Big Data
-- 💞️ I’m looking to collaborate on ...help me, I am super new
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Morgan.Pritchett@lhh.com

 <!---